frontenddogma/web-development-glossary/manuscript/c.md

 Code
 : The set of instructions forming a computer program which is executed by a computer.
 It is one of two components of the software which runs on computer hardware, the other being the data.&nbsp;[†](#w-code)

+Code golf
+: A type of recreational computer programming competition in which participants strive to achieve the shortest possible source code that implements a certain algorithm.
+Playing code golf is known as “golf scripting.”
+Code golf tournaments may also be named with the programming language used (for example, Perl golf).&nbsp;[†](#w-code-golf)

 Code of Conduct
 : A set of rules outlining the norms, rules, and responsibilities of, and or proper practices for, an individual.&nbsp;[†](#w-coc)